Theophano/dublinbikes/README.md

  <br>
- Real-time data was scrapped from JCDecaux website for a college project
+ Real-time data was scrapped from JCDecaux website for a college project.
+ R script has been developed, which allowed downloading dynamic data every 5 minutes.
  <br>
  <br>